YB-WangTx/Rehydration/README.md

 3. Ensure you have sufficient permissions in GCP and YBA
 4. Monitor the logs during execution
 5. Review the summary after completion
+6. Managing Terraformed managed infrastructure
-## Notes: With Terraformed managed infrastructure, once you use this script to rehydrate nodes by replacing the boot disk, the infrastructure (specifically the GCE instances) is no longer in the same state as what Terraform originally provisioned.
+### Notes: With Terraformed managed infrastructure, once you use this script to rehydrate nodes by replacing the boot disk, the infrastructure (specifically the GCE instances) is no longer in the same state as what Terraform originally provisioned.
 What Breaks or Becomes Risky:
 Terraform will detect drift:
 Since the boot disk has been replaced outside of Terraform, a future terraform plan or apply may try to "correct" it, i.e., recreate the instance using the old AMI.